-The county community food system guides aim to highlight the transparent market ties within local food systems.
-Many farms connect directly with their communities at farmers’ markets and form relationships with local restaurants and institutions committed to supporting the community’s combined needs for a healthy diet, healthy soils, equitable employment, and sustainable development patterns.
+Our community food system guides aim to highlight the transparent market ties within local food systems.
+Many farms connect directly with their communities at farmers’ markets and form relationships with local restaurants and institutions committed to supporting the community’s combined demands for a healthy diet, healthy soils, equitable employment, and sustainable development patterns.
 Transparent connections help reinforce community support for resilient farming practices, building a more just food system that meets the needs of ecosystems, farmers, farm workers, and consumers.

-The guides are produced in partnership with the California Agriculture and Natural Resources, Community Alliance with Family Farmers, the Edible Schoolyard Project, and the California Alliance of Farmers Markets
+The California county-level community food system guides are produced in partnership with the California Agriculture and Natural Resources, Community Alliance with Family Farmers, the Edible Schoolyard Project, and the California Alliance of Farmers Markets

 Find your county here!